Skip to main content

 Winter Sports

 Winter is the time to strap on your cross-country skis or snowshoes and head onto the parks’ snow-packed trails.
 Snowshoeing and cross-country skiing are wonderful ways to experience off-the-beaten-path spots.
 The simple, yet efficient, snowshoe enables you to stride comfortably over untouched paths without getting stuck in snow.
-Yellowstone, for example, is paradise for cross-country aficionados with more than 100 miles of ski trails for all ability levels and the roads are groomed for snowmobiles (and snowcoaches).
+Yellowstone National Park is a haven for cross-country enthusiasts, boasting more than 100 miles of ski trails for all ability levels.
+Roads are groomed for snowmobiles (and snowcoaches).
 You can even take a whirl around Yellowstone’s ice rinks.

-Although Zion, too, offers cross-country skiing and snowshoeing, it also has great hiking and biking in winter due to milder temperatures — just like Death Valley.
-In Death Valley, you can hike, bike, and horseback ride through the dramatic desert terrain and swim or even play golf at the lowest-elevation course in the world at the Oasis at Death Valley resort.
+In addition to cross-country skiing and snowshoeing, Zion National Park offers great hiking and biking in winter due to milder temperatures, much like Death Valley.
+In Death Valley, you can hike, bike, and horseback ride through the dramatic desert terrain.
+Not to mention, you can take a refreshing swim or play a round of golf at The Oasis at Death Valley resort, home to the lowest-elevation golf course in the world.

 The Life of a Yellowstone Winterkeeper